raulh82vlc/raulh82vlc.github.io/policy.md

 **Your Consent**

-By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by us.
+By using the Application, you are consenting to the processing of your calculations as set forth in this Privacy Policy now and as amended by us.

 **Contact Us**